luanaaas/bullet-journal/README.md

 * Monitor your daily progress through interactive progress bars, providing a visual representation of task completion.
 * Open up an existing .bujo file, upload a .bujo templete, or start an empty file

-Experience the convenience and efficiency of **"YourJournal"**, and take control of your schedule like never before.
+Experience the convenience and efficiency of this bullet journal, and take control of your schedule like never before.
 Boost your productivity and achieve your goals effortlessly with this all-in-one productivity solution!

 ## How SOLID principles are applied in our project!: